mattermost/docs/source/deployment/enterprise-deployment-guide.rst

 - Outbound Proxy - In some scenarios, like monitoring outbound traffic or controlling which websites can appear in link previews, you may wish to `use Mattermost behind a proxy <https://docs.mattermost.com/install/outbound-proxy.html>`_
 - Electronic Discovery - Electronic Discovery (eDiscovery) is the process of searching electronic data to be used as evidence in a legal case.
 We have put together the `eDiscovery documentation <https://docs.mattermost.com/administration/ediscovery.html>`_ to help
 - Compliance Export - This feature enables `compliance exports <https://docs.mattermost.com/administration/compliance-export.html>`_ to be produced from the System Console, containing all messages
 - Data Retention - By default, Mattermost provides unlimited search history storing all messages without an expiration date.
-These defaults can be `changed by setting Message Retention and File Retention <https://docs.mattermost.com/administration/data-retention.html>`_ to a specific duration in the System Console.
+These defaults can be `changed by setting Message Retention and File Retention <https://docs.mattermost.com/administration/data-retention.html>`_ to a specific duration in the System Console
 - Custom Terms of Service - If your organization requires the use of `custom ToS <https://docs.mattermost.com/administration/custom-terms-of-service.html>`_, this can be done in the Mattermost System Console

 Security